 - 1 tbsp cinnamon

 - 1/2 cup extra all purpose flour

 - pinch salt

-- Combine 4 cups of flour with 1 tsbp cinnamon and pumpkin pie spice.
+Combine 4 cups of flour with 1 tsbp cinnamon and pumpkin pie spice and baking soda and powder.
 Mix into the yeast mixture in the large saucepan.
 Cover with a cloth and let sit for one hour in a warm (but not hot) area.
 Dough should double in size.

 Preheat oven to 375F and grease your baking dish (I used three 9' pie pans, you can also use a 9 x 13 dish or whatever dishes you have on hand)

 Combine melted coconut oil, brown and white sugar, and cinnamon in small bowl.

 Roll out the dough on a clean and floured surface until a rectangular shape forms (about 1' x 2.5') dough should be about 1/2" thick.